Jeff Fonda: Founder, CEO and Chairman of the Board

 Joseph Gentsch: CFO

-As CFO, Joe ensures The Literate Earth Project is compliant with all financial obligations of a registered 501c3 non-profit and provides guidance all financial related matters for the organization.
+As CFO, Joe ensures The Literate Earth Project is compliant with all financial obligations of a registered 501c3 non-profit and provides guidance on all financial related matters for the organization.
 Joe graduated from SUNY New Paltz in 2011 where he majored in Accounting.
-For the past few years, he has been working as an accountant, exclusively in the non-profit sector.
-Joe spends the rest of his energy running, eating, and training as an elite athlete of Westchester Track Club.
-He recently broke the 4 minute mile and started his own running brand (BoldSleeves.com).
+For 5 years, he has worked as an accountant, exclusively in the non-profit sector.
+Last year, Joe relocated to Seattle, WA landing a job as a Sales Analyst with Amazon Web Services.
+In his spare time, he likes to teach himself computer code, explore the Pacific Northwest, and partake in the occasional 200-mile bike ride.

 Richard Chaford: Northern Uganda Coordinator